rimalsparsha/task_management/README.md

 }

-3. Create a .env File
+3. Create a .env File:

 SECRET_KEY="YOUR_SECRET_KEY"
 DEBUG=True  # Set to False in production